 - Currently, there is insufficient evidence on the duration of protection of COVID-19 vaccines and the effectiveness of COVID-19 vaccines in preventing asymptomatic infection and reducing transmission of SARS-CoV-2.
 There is preliminary descriptive evidence suggesting the Moderna COVID-19 vaccine may reduce asymptomatic infection, but the evidence is insufficient at this time to recommend discontinuation of public health measures.
-NACI will continue to monitor, and this recommendation may change as more evidence becomes available. - There is evidence to support the effectiveness of other recommended public health measures in pre-exposure and post-exposure scenarios, including physical distancing, masking, hand hygiene, as well as isolation and quarantine. - Currently, there is no evidence on the use of COVID-19 vaccine for post-exposure prophylaxis. - Federal, provincial/territorial, and local public health measures for the prevention and control of SARS-CoV-2 should continue to be followed. - 3.
+NACI will continue to monitor, and this recommendation may change as more evidence becomes available. - There is emerging evidence on the decreased efficacy of COVID-19 vaccines against variants of concern. - There is evidence to support the effectiveness of other recommended public health measures in pre-exposure and post-exposure scenarios, including physical distancing, masking, hand hygiene, as well as isolation and quarantine. - Currently, there is no evidence on the use of COVID-19 vaccine for post-exposure prophylaxis. - Federal, provincial/territorial, and local public health measures for the prevention and control of SARS-CoV-2 should continue to be followed. - 3.
 NACI recommends that a complete series with a COVID-19 vaccine may be offered to individuals in the authorized age group without contraindications to the vaccine who have had previously PCR-confirmed SARS-CoV-2 infection.
 In the context of limited vaccine supply, initial doses may be prioritized for those who have not had a previously PCR-confirmed SARS-CoV-2 infection.
 (Discretionary NACI Recommendation)